-Tino Sehgal in the Turbine at Tate Modern
+Tino Sehgal at the Tate Modern

 When you walk down the slope towards the entrance to Tate Modern, wondering what the latest artist to be given this vast space to play with has done, there is no clue from outside – the glass entrance and doors have been blacked out this time.
 In that spirit of discretion, it would be a terrible spoiler to reveal what actually happens inside, only to say that it is an experience, and that it is beautiful.